rohithwebtrekk/js-challenge-data/src/README.md

-## Software Requirements To Run Locally (there's a Docker option below as well)
+## Software Requirements To Run Locally

 * Node.js 6.10 or higher
 * MongoDB 3.2 or higher